 My recommendation: buy green leaf stevia (the whole, unprocessed stuff), and use it in moderation.
 If you can tolerate the aftertaste, it’s a much better choice than sugar.
 But (fun baking tip): substitute stevia in a recipe that calls for sugar, and you can cut the actual sugar in the recipe in half or more… and you can’t even tell the difference!
 (Make sure you look up equivalent doses though, because stevia is far sweeter than sugar.
 If you try a 1:1 substitution, your final product will be inedible.)

-For more on sweeteners, check out this article.
+For more on sweeteners in general, check out this article.

 SUBSCRIBE TO MY NEWSLETTER